European political party: Funding

-With regards to private funding, European parties mostly receive financial contributions from their national member parties, which, in turn, almost always receive public funding from Member States.
+With regard to private funding, European parties mostly receive financial contributions from their national member parties, which, in turn, almost always receive public funding from Member States.
 Donations from legal persons and, especially, from individuals only play a limited role.

 The APPF monitors donations and contributions to European political parties, and publishes a yearly list of political donors.

 Sanctions

 Article 6 of Regulation 1141/2014 empowers the APPF to impose sanctions on European parties, as detailed in Article 27.

 Framework

 The APPF can deregister a European political party if: